danwiseman/pretty_magic/README.md

 ## Notes

+Current for 1.6.0 for the Mana Font

-Keyrune is not yet adapted.
+Keyrune is not yet implemented.

 ## Development